D-Day Tour

-Suga | Agust D Tour 'D-Day' (also known as Suga | Agust D Tour prior to the album release) was the first worldwide concert tour by South Korean rapper Suga, also known as Agust D, in support of his debut studio album, D-Day.
+Suga | Agust D Tour 'D-Day' (known as Suga | Agust D Tour prior to the album release) was the first worldwide concert tour by South Korean rapper Suga, also known as Agust D, in support of his debut studio album, D-Day.
 The tour began on April 26, 2023, in New York City, and ended on August 6, 2023, in Seoul, South Korea.

 Background and development

 On February 14, 2023, Big Hit Music announced that Suga would be embarking on a world tour with a poster listing dates for 20 shows in the United States, Indonesia, Thailand, Singapore, and South Korea.
 On March 10, 2023, new shows were announced for June 2–4 at the Pia Arena MM in Kanagawa, Japan.
 Additional shows in Singapore and Bangkok, Thailand were announced on April 5, 2023.
 On June 25, 2023, during the artist's then-last worldwide concert tour date in Seoul, 3 additional encore shows at KSPO Dome in Seoul, South Korea were announced, bringing the total number of shows to 28.